Frodriguez9/trivia-api/starter/backend/README.md

 Returns: An object with 5 keys:

-	- ‘previousQuestions’ with a list of questions ids of type integer or null
 	- ‘question’ with a value of dictionary type containing all information about the question
-	- ‘question_id’ with an integer value
-	- ‘quizCategory’ with an integer value of the category id.
+	- ‘categories’ a list of dictionaries with category_id-category_name key-value pairs
 	- ‘success’ with a boolean true

 #### Sample Request: